jim-steerforth/cli-linux/pages/11.lamp-alternatives/chapter.md

 # LAMP Alternatives

-The LAMP stack is well documented but there are alterntives.
+The LAMP stack is well documented but there are alternatives.